Get a quote for a fire escape plan

 • Theatre

-The Code also applies to the premises listed above where they are part of premises used primarily for other uses e.g. a restaurant, dance hall or premises licensed for the sale of intoxicating liquor etc. contained within a hotel.
+The code of practice also applies to the premises listed above where they are part of premises used primarily for other uses e.g. a restaurant, dance hall or premises licensed for the sale of intoxicating liquor etc. contained within a hotel.

-Section 11.9(C) has the following recommendation for a fire service intervention plan:
+Section 5.5.3 of The Fire Safety Guide for Building Owners and Operators and has the following requirement for the provision and content of a fire service intervention plan:

 • Gas and electricity supply shut-off points